 With a total area of less than a square mile, it's not surprising that the nearest international commercial airport is actually in France.
-The journey from Nice can be made by taxi, coach or train, but the airport is just six or seven minutes away by Monaco.
+The journey from Nice can be made by taxi, coach or train, but the airport is just six or seven minutes away by helicopter from Monaco.
 The short hop offers a marvellous bird's-eye view of the world's second smallest country set on the beautiful Cote d'Azur close to the border between France and Italy.

 Once on land again, you are surrounded by all the glamour of scenes familiar from the silver screen and, with the border between myth and reality in soft focus, you can't help but begin to feel like a star yourself.
 It's hard to believe so much splendour can exist in so tiny an area.
 And it's not just now, on the eve of the wedding between Prince Albert and Charlene Wittstock, that Monaco exudes elegance and refinement: hotels and spas offer the ultimate in luxury and indulgence, the restaurants serve haute cuisine, and all year round, the country's engagement diary is dotted with high-class cultural and sporting events.